rsp/cmi/PITCHME.md

 ## [pocztarski.com](https://pocztarski.com)

-“Be liberal in what you accept, and conservative in what you send.” - RFCs 1122 and 1123
+“Be liberal in what you accept, and conservative in what you send.” - Postel's law